mercadolibre/mlbusiness-components-android/README.md

 This interface allow you to provide the proper data to draw `MLBusinessInfoView`.
 You can setup:
 - **icon**: The url of the asset you want to display next to the text
 - **description**: The text that will be displayed
-- **background color**: will configure the background of circular icon
+- **icon background color**: will configure the background of circular icon

 #### Definition
 ```java